craftcms/docker/README.md

 ## Permissions

-The image is designed to be run by a `www-data` user that owns of the image’s `/app` directory.
+The images are designed to be run by a `www-data` user that owns of the image’s `/app` directory.
 Running as non-root is considered a Docker best practice, especially when shipping container images to production.

-> Note: You can use the `USER root` directive to switch back to `root` to install any additional packages you need.
+> 💡 You can use the `USER root` directive to switch to `root` and install any packages you need.

 ## Running Locally with Docker Compose

-We recommend running Docker locally if you’re shipping your project to a Docker-based envrionment such as Amazon Web Services Elastic Container Services (ECS).
-The following Docker Compose file will setup your local environment with the following:
+We recommend running Docker locally if you’re shipping your project to a Docker-based environment like Amazon Web Services Elastic Container Service (ECS).
+The following Docker Compose file will set up your local environment with the following:

 1. `web` service that will handle running PHP and Nginx
 2. `postgres` service that will store your content